 Administrative reports Accordion Closed

-An individual may choose to report a sexual assault to the Office of the Dean of Students , the Equity and Access Office, or the Title IX Office.
-The university will process reports through either the Nondiscrimination and Anti-Harassment Policy or the Student Sexual or Gender-Based Misconduct Policy.
-These processes are administrative, university processes, and one may pursue concurrently a criminal investigation, if desired.
+An individual may choose to report a sexual assault to the Office of the Dean of Students, the Equity and Access Office, or the Office of Title IX Compliance & Institutional Response to Sexual Misconduct The university will process reports through either the Sexual Misconduct Policy or Nondiscrimination and Anti-Harassment Policy.
+These processes are administrative, university processes, and, if desired, one may pursue concurrently a criminal investigation.

 Criminal incident reports Accordion Closed